 CON: You pay a penalty for all this flexibility.
 Compared to a red dot or prism scope, choosing the LVPO will often double the length and weight of the scope sitting atop your rifle.
 There is also a hidden cost involved, because you absolutely need a quality 1-piece mount or a set of rings to attach the LVPO to your rifle, which you will have to buy separately.

-Medium Power Optics
+Medium Power Rifle Scopes

 These include magnification ranges traditionally used for hunting applications, although their use is not exclusive to hunters.
 Traditionally, the most popular medium power magnification range was 3-9x, although that has been stretched to 2.5-10x with modern technology.